rragul/rragul/README.md

 Web Developer | Problem Solver | Lifelong Learner

-🔭 I'm an Associate Software Engineer at Arimac building cool stuff using Java and Spring Boot
+🔭 I'm a Software Engineer at Arimac building cool stuff using Java and Spring Boot

 🌱 I love learning new things and exploring new technologies